Table of Contents

 Purpose of this blog is to give you the most important daypack features & modifications I evolved over 34 years so you can wisely choose your daypack for your next 20 years at home and abroad.

-After 34 yrs of hiking, backpacking & foreign travel with my old daypack, that experience, prompted the 2013 purchase of a NEW daypack for my 2014, 600 mile Camino de Santiago trek from Pied de Pont, France across northern Spain to the Pacific Ocean & south.
+After 34 yrs of hiking, backpacking & foreign travel with my old daypack, in 2013 I bought a NEW daypack for my 2014, 600 mile Camino de Santiago trek from Pied de Pont, France across northern Spain to the Pacific Ocean & south to Finistere's 'End of the World.'

 Note: I am not pumping Osprey for profit, but rather because I relied on it for 600 miles across northern Spain’s Camino de Santiago trek and all of my foreign travel after that.
 I have no idea what its quality or features are like today.